brenothales/UserTracking/README.md

 # User Tracking

-Tool developed to monitor and track visits on a given site, built with Ruby on Rails is ideal, the tool helps you to know which products users have interests.
+Tool developed to monitor and track visits to a particular site, built with Ruby on Rails, the tool helps you to know which products, pages, time and date users access and have more interests.
+Heroku has been deployed in the Front-end and Back-end.

 ## Installation